Business class flights to Hong Kong

 Distance from London to Hong Kong: 5,969 miles

-British Airways, Virgin Atlantic and Cathay Pacific offer non-stop flights from London Heathrow to Hong Kong.
+British Airways, Virgin Atlantic and Cathay Pacific offer non-stop business class flights to Hong Kong from London Heathrow.

 If you opt for BA the you’ll be flying to Hong Kong on an Airbus A380 fitted with the airline’s Club World product.
 Seats recline into fully flat beds measuring 6-feet long and are equipped with in-seat power as well as 10.4 inch entertainment screens.
 The airline has partnered with The White Company to provide luxury bedding and stylish amenity kits as part of the service.
 Flying Business Class with BA also enables you to enjoy a complimentary spa treatment prior to departure, as well as perks such as dedicated check-in, fast-track security and lounge access.